AaronSadlerUK/Our.Umbraco.MaskBackoffice/README.md

 # Getting started

-This package will allow you to mask the backoffice behind a subdomain.
+This package will allow you to mask the umbraco backoffice behind a subdomain.

 ### Installation